Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Cube Diagrams

 \subsection{Grid Diagrams}

 Cube diagrams have a nice relationship with grid diagrams, combinatorial structures that encode information about link projections.
-Grid diagrams were introduced by Brunn~\cite{Brunn} over a 100 years ago, and discussed more recently in Cromwell~\cite{Cromwell}.
-A {\it grid diagram} is usually defined as an $n\times n$ subset of the Cartesian grid such that each cell contains either an $X,O$, or nothing, which are arranged so that: \begin{itemize} \item each row contains exactly one $X$ marking and exactly one $O$ marking, and\\
+Grid diagrams were introduced by Brunn~\cite{Brunn} over a 100 years ago, and discussed more recently in Cromwell~\cite{Cromwell} and Dynnikov~\cite{Dyn}.
+A {\it grid diagram} as it is usually defined in the literature is an $n\times n$ subset of the Cartesian grid such that each cell contains either zero or one marking.
+A marking is a point with half integer coordinates labeled by either an $X$ or an $O$.
+The markings must satisfy the following conditions: